Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Physical properties

 Our target shows a significant contribution of both \Cpp\ and \Cppp, which provides useful information on the likely abundance of other ionic species of C. Photoionization models which reproduce this value of \Cppp/\Cpp\ \citep[e.g.,][]{berg2019} require high ionization parameters (log($U)\sim-1.5$) and low metallicity ($\lesssim$0.1--0.2$\times$ solar).
 These models indicate small contributions from other carbon ions ($\lesssim$10\% from \Cp).
 Oxygen ions in such cases are dominated by \Opp, with $\lesssim$10\% in the singly and triply ionized states consistent with the assumptions for O/H above.
 Furthermore, in the photoionization models of \citet{berg2019}, \Cp/C is nearly equal to \Op/O across the full range of grid points.
 Therefore we expect that ionic $\mathrm{\frac{C^{3+} + C^{++}}{O^{++}}}$ is approximately equal to total C/O abundance, with this approximation likely accurate to significantly better than 10\% for the case where neither \Cp\ nor \Op\ are observed.

 We estimate that the sources of uncertainty in converting from ionic to total C/O abundance are of order 0.1~dex.
 The unseen states of C and O are likely of order $\sim$10\% as discussed above.
 The \Cppp\ abundance may be somewhat underestimated due to scattering and \Civ\ interstellar absorption (Section~\ref{sec:spectroscopy}), although underlying stellar wind emission could instead cause the \Cppp\ abundance to be overestimated.
-A factor of 2 change in \Cppp\ abundance corresponds to only 0.1~dex difference in the total $\mathrm{\frac{C^{3+} + C^{++}}{O^{++}}}$, which we view as a conservative limit.
-We therefore report the total C/O abundance in Table~\ref{tab:properties} as equal to the $\mathrm{\frac{C^{3+} + C^{++}}{O^{++}}}$ with an additional 0.10~dex systematic uncertainty.
-We note that this value corresponds to an ICF from \Cpp/\Opp\ to total C/O of $0.17\pm0.10$ dex (or a factor 1.5$\times$), mainly driven by the \Cppp\ ion which we measure directly.
+A factor of 2 change in \Cppp\ abundance corresponds to only 0.10~dex difference in the total $\mathrm{\frac{C^{3+} + C^{++}}{O^{++}}}$, which we view as a conservative limit.
+We therefore report the total C/O abundance in Table~\ref{tab:properties} as equal to the $\mathrm{\frac{C^{3+} + C^{++}}{O^{++}}}$ with an additional systematic uncertainty term.
+We note that this value corresponds to an ICF from \Cpp/\Opp\ to total C/O of $0.17$ dex (or a factor 1.5$\times$), mainly driven by the \Cppp\ ion which we measure directly.
 This ICF(\Cpp/\Opp) value is consistent with the ICF function of \cite{amayo2021} for models with \Opp/O~$\approx0.90-0.95$ (cf. \Opp/O=$0.91\pm0.03$ based on O32 assumptions).
+Allowing for a different relative \Te(\Cpp) by up to 2400~K (as discussed above) corresponds to $\pm0.15$~dex in \Cpp\ and $\pm0.11$~dex in C/O. We sum this in quadrature with the ICF uncertainty and report the total systematic uncertainty as 0.15~dex in C/O abundance (Table~\ref{tab:properties}).

 In summary, we have assessed various factors which affect the derived abundance patterns.
 Ultimately the C/O abundance is based primarily on the well-measured \Ciii/\OiiiUV\ flux ratio (which to rough approximation scales linearly with C/O), combined with an ICF based on \Civ/\Ciii.